3lvis/Viewer/README.md

   <img src="https://raw.githubusercontent.com/bakkenbaeck/Viewer/master/GitHub/bakkenbaeck-logo.jpg" />
 </a>

-We are a digital studio that help startups and established companies invent, build, and launch their next product or venture.
+We are a digital studio that helps startups and established companies invent, build, and launch their next product or venture.

 We also build startups of our own.
 If you would like to work on open source components like this you would probably be interested in [joining us](https://bakkenbaeck.com/jobs).